 My Solar Calculation

 Looking back at our calculated power load (Part 1 of Our Solar System), I figured at 490W/hr maximum that my average would be well below half that.
 For this reason, I used 200W as my target to get started.
 200W/12V = 16.6Amps/hour which is well within the range of my batteries.
-Still, if this was true with 12 hour nights I would have been pushing past my desired 50% level on the batteries.
+Still, if this was true with 12 hour nights I would have been pushing past my personal desired 50% level on the batteries.
 Meaning I would struggle to recoup that amount daily.
 I thought that it was close enough.
 If push came to shove we would ration at night.
-Those batteries were the largest ones I was going to be able to fit into our camper so we had to make do.
+The 330Ah batteries are the largest ones that I am able to fit into our camper so we had to make do.

 What this means is that every day while potentially continuing to use 16.6Amps per hour during the day that I would need to also store back 16.6A/hr as well for my max night use.
 My solar panels needed to be capable of generating 33.2amps/hr or about 400W/hr.
-Since solar panels aren’t ever going to pull down there max rating, I decided that 400W would be a good starting point for my system.
-However, I needed to make sure that the system was capable of expanding to 600W.
+Since solar panels aren’t ever going to pull down there max rating, I decided that 400W would be a good starting point for my system but that I would make sure the system was expandable to 600W.

 Which Solar Panels?